appsparkler/study/google/analytics/ultimate-google-analytics-course/main.md

     - realtime-reports - here we can see real-time data for our app.
 We can see key-events, events, users by country and a lot more.
     - traffic acquisition - here we can see

+## Reports
+- **secondary dimension** - we could add a dimension on top of a selected dimension - for ex. if we have a more specific question about our data - how many direct users are we getting from United States v/s organic users from India?

 ## Practicals
 - reports